|

 2-2, Gary Gillespie, from the depths of a fairly murky position,

 kept his cool and brought in an invaluable victory.
+We anticipate many tough battles in the second

 half of the season as we know many of our new chess friends will be